 Making a complaint to HMRC

-Taxpayers that wish to make a complaint should in the first instance write or speak to the person or office they have been dealing with.
-If the complaint is not resolved, or the taxpayer would prefer not to discuss the issue with the person or office they have been dealing with, a complaint can be made directly to a complaints handler by phone or by mail.
+Taxpayers that wish to complain should write or speak to the person or office they have been dealing with.
+If the complaint is not resolved or the taxpayer would prefer not to discuss the issue with the person or office they have been dealing with, a complaint can be made directly by phone or by mail.

 There is a separate procedure to be followed by taxpayers that disagree with a decision of HMRC.
 In such cases the review and appeals process should be followed.